Text Link

 • Committed to at least 12 months of treatment

-Some may think the Maudsley approach is like “force-feeding” their child.
-This couldn’t be farther from the truth.
-(3) Instead, therapists coach parents on how to empower their children, not letting them continue disordered eating behaviors.
+It’s also difficult to encourage a child to eat when they’re used to refusing, crying, and resisting.
+It may feel like torture or punishment.
+The key is to stay consistent.
+Some may think the Maudsley approach is akin to “force-feeding” their child, but this couldn’t be farther from the truth.3 Instead, therapists coach parents on how to empower their children, not letting them continue disordered eating behaviors.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.